The Gut Health Guide to a More Alkaline, Anti-Inflammatory Life

 2. Choose whole over processed

-Instead of reaching for boxed, bagged, or fast foods, go for real, whole-food versions.
+Instead of reaching for boxed, bagged, or fast foods, go for real, minimally processed whole-food versions that support digestion.
 Whole grains like quinoa, brown rice, and oats are great.
 So are legumes, seeds, and fresh fruit.

 3. Balance your proteins

 You don’t need to go vegan to eat more alkaline.
 But balance is key.
 Aim to include more plant-based proteins like lentils, beans, tofu, or tempeh alongside your usual animal proteins.
-If high-FODMAP foods like beans and lentils trigger symptoms, focus on alternatives like nuts, seeds, or low-FODMAP protein powders such as hemp.
+If high-FODMAP foods like beans and lentils trigger symptoms, focus on alternatives like nuts, seeds, or low-FODMAP protein powders such as hemp or rice.

-Want to dive deeper into how different foods make you feel?
-Download your FREE 7-Day Food & Observation Journal
+Want to explore how different foods affect you personally?
+Download your FREE 7-Day Gut Health Journal

 4. Drink up

 Proper hydration supports kidney function, which plays a key role in maintaining pH balance.
-Aim for half your body weight in ounces of water daily.
-Herbal teas count, too.
+A simple guideline is aiming to drink about half your body weight in ounces each day.
+Both water and herbal teas count here.

 5. Breathe and de-stress

-Yes, your mindset and nervous system play a role in pH balance!
-Chronic stress and shallow breathing can tip your internal balance toward acidity.
-Try slow, mindful breathing, yoga, or anything that brings you peace.
+Believe it or not, your mindset and nervous system both play a role in pH balance!
+Chronic stress and shallow breathing can shift your body toward acidity.
+But simple practices like mindful breathing, yoga, time in nature, or anything that brings you peace, can help you recalibrate.

-Yoga is a great way to breathe, de-stress, and move your body.
+Yoga is a great way to breathe with intention, de-stress, and move your body.

 6. Move your body